 A typical example is Pat Flynn’s smartpassiveincome.com landing page:

-Whether the choice is to purchase gourmet jams or chocolates, or to undertake optional essay assignments, more people made that choice when presented a limited array of 6 choices rather than a more extensive array of 24 or 30 choices.
+Whether the choice is to purchase gourmet jams or chocolates, or to undertake optional essay assignments, more people made a choice when presented with a limited array of 6 choices, rather than a more extensive array of 24 or 30 choices.

 What’s more, those participants reported a greater satisfaction than those who faced the greater number of choices.
 It just goes to show: More choice isn’t always good thing.